alcampag/oke-mlops/README.md

 # Step 4
 OCI Data Science:
 ----------------------------------
-Create OCI Data Science project
+Create OCI Data Science project, default values are enough Clone example
-Clone examples
 Set the MLFlow url and password on the code
 Run the notebook
 ----------------------------------